 Known as the old Shiloh School, this beloved landmark is located in Anderson County just outside the community of Starr near the juncture of US 29 and SC 412 (also called Rainey Road).
 The area was once known as Holland Store.

 The three-room school building usually staffed two teachers, though there were years when it employed only one teacher and years when it hired up to three.
 Shiloh was ranked a “first class rural graded school” due to its adequate supply of properly-sized desks and chairs, as well as the sufficient quality of its blackboard, as noted by Furman University professor Lueco Gunter in his 1918 study of Anderson County’s schools.

 Mrs. Hazel Cooper Griffin Glenn served as Shiloh School’s teacher and principal in 1942.
-In a marvelous interview with Ms. Glenn, we learn that the school was heated by fire and had no interior plumbing.
+In an interview with Ms. Glenn, we learn that the school was heated by fire and had no interior plumbing.
 We also learn that she taught about 20 students during her year and received $90 a month for being the teacher, $5 a month for being the principal, and “not anything for being the janitor!”